stefslon/exportToPPTX/README.md

 exportToPPTX('addnote',noteText)
 ```

 Adds notes information to the current slide.
 Requires text of the notes to be added.
 This command does not return any values.
-Note: repeat calls overwrite previous information.
+Note: repeat calls overwrite previous information. *Additional options:*
+* `FontWeight` Weight of text characters:
+    * normal - use regular font (default)
+    * bold - use bold font
+* `FontAngle` Character slant:
+    * normal - no character slant (default)
+    * italic - use slanted font

 ```matlab
 exportToPPTX('save',filename)